om9028/student-om/README.md

 # student-om
-this is my first repo
+this is my first repo.
+i am om tribhuvan